Snider House

 Snider House was built in 1828, and is the oldest surviving building in North Toronto.
 It's set back so far from the street, you'd miss it if you weren't looking.

-It's a gorgeous building, and I find it hard to imagine what life must have been like here, almost 200 years ago
+It's a gorgeous building, and I find it hard to imagine what life must have been like here, almost 200 years ago, when it was surrounded by nothing but fields.

-Snider House (red H at top left in this diagram from Lost Rivers) was situated at the headwaters of Walmsley Brook.
+Snider House (red H at top left in this diagram from Lost Rivers, although they incorrectly spell it Snyder) was situated at the headwaters of Walmsley Brook.
 It was the only building in the area, reached by a laneway from Yonge St.

 It really does have an impressive lot.
 Note that 80 by 203 ft = 16240 sq ft, which is 0.37 acres, or less than ΒΌ of 1% of the original 210 acre grant.
 This map is a screenshot from Toronto Maps v2.